sophiebatten123/GinAmore/README.md

   * Wireframes were created and generated through Uizard.

 * [Font Awesome](https://fontawesome.com/)
-  * Icons used accross the site were imported from Font Awesome.
+  * Icons used across the site were imported from Font Awesome.

 * [Am I Responsive](https://amiresponsive.co.uk/)
   * The site Mock Up image was generated using Am I Responsive.